 Prior to his current role, he led Keurig Green Mountain’s Supply Chain Community Outreach efforts for close to 27 years.
 Rick has served as President of the Specialty Coffee Association of America, the world’s largest coffee trade association, as a member of the Board for the Fair Trade Labeling Organizations International for 6 years, and currently serves on the Boards of Directors of Food4Farmers (a NGO he co-founded), Root Capital, The Coffee Trust, and Project Alianza.
 Rick co-authored “Brewing Change: Behind the Bean at Green Mountain Coffee Roasters”, and worked to convene The Coalition for Coffee Communities - coffee companies working pre-competitively to improve the quality of life for coffee farming families.

-Oscar Quintanilla is an urban planner, currently working as a transportation planner for the San Francisco County Transportation Authority.
-Prior to moving to the Bay Area, Oscar worked evaluating international development projects financed by the Inter-American Development Bank and with international development organizations in Nicaragua focusing on community development.
-Oscar’s relation with Project Alianza started with a grant application that allowed us to expand our rural education program and advise on local development practices and institutions.
+Oscar Quintanilla is a transportation planner working in the San Francisco Bay Area.
+Prior to this, he worked evaluating urban development and infrastructure projects financed by the Inter-American Development Bank and with international development organizations in Nicaragua focusing on community development.
+Oscar has been supporting Project Alianza since 2015 as an advisor to grant applications and to our school construction efforts.

 Oscar holds an Economics degree from Universidad Centroamericana (Managua, Nicaragua), and a Master in Urban Planning degree from Harvard’s Graduate School of Design.